ocapn/ocapn/draft-specifications/Encoding.md

 \<\<something>> denotes an encoded representation of something

 ## Varint format
-In various places this spec uses variable-length integers to denote length or size of data being transmitted.
+In various places this spec uses variable-length integers (varints) to denote length or size of data being transmitted.

 Varints that can fit in 7 bits are encoded as is with a leading 0 bit.